jimmyjon711/AT-Documentation/docs/boxturtle/index.md

 your filaments and prints you are performing.

 ## Enclosure
 The enclosure option for BoxTurtle has been moved to its [own repository](https://github.com/ArmoredTurtle/BoxTurtle-Enclosure).
-The enclosure is still [under development](https://www.youtube.com/watch?v=Jjgi8q28Y2o), but the most up-to-date information on it can be found at that repository.
+The enclosure is available at [LDO resellers](./vendors.md) worldwide and additional information can be found in its GitHub Repository.
 Also considering [joining the ArmoredTurtle Discord](https://discord.gg/eT8zc3bvPR) to get progress updates as development progresses.

 ## Errata
 Identified known issues and potential workarounds are documented in the [errata section](./errata.md).